OT Application and Requirements

 - When prompted, designate Touro University Nevada on your application to ensure your application is received.

-- Direct applications are not accepted.
+- Direct applications are now accepted.
+Please submit the Touro Nevada Application.

 Mail all supporting documents to: